Anil-29k/ALumni-connection-platform/README.md

 # Alumni Connection Platform

- It conect student with alumni
+ It connect student with alumni